Gotham Girls: Cast

-Critical reception
+Reception

 Sayantan Gayen, writing for CBR, praised Gotham Girls for its women-led narrative, humor, and "unique flavor" within the DC Animated Universe.
 While noting the dated Flash animation, Gayen highlighted the series' strong character dynamics, clever storytelling, and its evolution from lighthearted antics to darker, more ambitious themes in its final season.
 Despite its short run, the reviewer considers it an underrated gem and a cult favorite among Batman and DC animation fans.